agoda-com/standards-c-sharp/docs/web-solution.md

 - Implements business logic and builds models.
 - May aggregate data from other services if required.
 - Should take at least one non-pure dependency, else should be converted to a helper.
-If any methods can be made static, consider moving them to a helper.
+If any methods can be made static, make them so, and consider moving them to a helper.
-- Consider skipping the service entirely if it is only a thin wrapper around a repo or client library.
+- Consider skipping the service entirely if it is only a thin wrapper around a repo or client library (eg. PAPI Client).

 ### Business helpers